 Let’s think again about the note taking process as a whole.
 If we want to take effective notes that get the most from each stage, a new system that makes capturing useful information easier will help.

 Solving this problem is one of Sonocent’s reasons for existing.
-The software we’ve developed allows students to record spoken information and annotate, review and engage with it in a way that suits their learning style.
+Our new product, Glean, allows students to record spoken information and annotate, review and engage with it in a way that suits their learning style.

 Here’s how it works…